Alluxio/alluxio/docs/en/operation/Admin-CLI.md

 ### updateConf

-The `updateConf` command provides a way to update config for current running services if  `alluxio.conf.dynamic.update.enabled` is true.
+The `updateConf` command provides a way to update config for current running services if `alluxio.conf.dynamic.update.enabled` is set to true.
-The request is sent to alluxio master directly, but the other services like worker, fuse, s3 proxy or some other clients can also aware the config changed and sync the config.
+The request is sent to Alluxio master directly, but the configuration change is also propagated to other services such as worker, fuse, and proxy.

 ```shell
 $ ./bin/alluxio fsadmin updateConf key1=val1 key2=val2